 Anne Ackermann is a documentary photographer based in Germany working worldwide.
+She was mainly working out of East Africa between 2012 and 2017.

 She is a grantee of VG Bildkunst Germany (2012 & 2017) and Photoreporter Festival France, a finalist at the International Women Photographers Award (IWPA) and The Jacob Riis Award and a member of photo agency FOCUS and Women Photograph.